-At December 31, 2016, the Company had \$989.7 million in goodwill and \$435.5 million in other intangible assets within its consolidated balance sheet, respectively, resulting from the Company's acquisition of other businesses and payment for gaming licenses.
-Two issues arise with respect to these assets that require significant management estimates and judgment: (i) the valuation in connection with the initial purchase price allocation; and (ii) the ongoing evaluation for impairment.
+At December 31, 2017, the Company had \$1,008.1 million in goodwill and \$422.6 million in other intangible assets within its consolidated balance sheet, respectively, resulting from the Company's acquisition of other businesses and payment for gaming licenses.

-In connection with the Company's acquisitions, valuations are completed to determine the allocation of the purchase prices.
-The factors considered in the valuations include data gathered as a result of the Company's due diligence in connection with the acquisitions, projections for future operations, and data obtained from third-party valuation specialists as deemed appropriate.
 Goodwill represents the future economic benefits of a business combination measured as the excess purchase price over the fair market value of net assets acquired.
+Goodwill is tested annually, or more frequently if indicators of impairment exist.
+An income approach, in which a discounted cash flow model is utilized and a market-based approach utilizing guideline public company ("GPC") multiples of adjusted EBTIDA from the Company's peer group is utilized to estimate the fair market value of the Company's reporting units.

-Goodwill is tested annually, or more frequently if indicators of impairment exist, in two steps.
-In step 1 of the impairment test, the current fair value of each reporting unit is estimated using a discounted cash flow model which is then compared to the carrying value of each reporting unit.
+For the quantitative goodwill impairment test, the current fair value of each reporting unit is estimated using the combination of a discounted cash flow model and a GPC multiples approach which is then compared to the carrying value of each reporting unit.
 The Company adjusts the carrying value of each reporting unit that utilizes property that is subject to the Master Lease by an allocation of a pro-rata portion of the GLPI financing obligation based on the reporting unit's estimated fair value as a percentage of the aggregate estimated fair value of all reporting units that utilize property that is subject to the Master Lease.

-If the carrying amount of a reporting unit exceeds its fair value in step 1 of the impairment test, then step 2 of the impairment test is performed to determine the implied fair value of goodwill for that reporting unit.
-If the implied fair value of goodwill is less than the goodwill allocated for that reporting unit, an impairment is recognized.
-In the event a reporting unit has a negative carrying amount, the Company first performs a qualitative evaluation to determine if it is more likely than not that a goodwill impairment exists, and if so, it performs a step 2 of the impairment test to measure the amount of the impairment charge, if any.
+The Company compares the aggregate weighted average fair value to the carrying value of its reporting units.
+If the carrying value of the reporting unit exceeds the aggregate weighted average fair value, an impairment is recorded equal to the amount of the excess not to exceed the amount of goodwill allocated to the reporting unit.

-In accordance with ASC 350, "Intangibles-Goodwill and Other," the Company considers its gaming licenses and certain other intangible assets as indefinite-life intangible assets that do not require amortization based on the Company's future expectations to operate its gaming facilities indefinitely (notwithstanding our experience in 2014 in Iowa which the Company concluded was an isolated incident and the first time in the Company's history a gaming regulator has taken an action which could cause it to lose its gaming license) as well as its historical experience in renewing these intangible assets at minimal cost with various state commissions.
+In accordance with ASC 350, "Intangibles-Goodwill and Other," the Company considers its gaming licenses and certain other intangible assets as indefinite-life intangible assets that do not require amortization based on the Company's future expectations to operate its gaming facilities indefinitely as well as its historical experience in renewing these intangible assets at minimal cost with various state commissions.
 Rather, these intangible assets are tested annually for impairment, or more frequently if indicators of impairment exist, by comparing the fair value of the recorded assets to their carrying amount.
 If the carrying amounts of the indefinite-life intangible assets exceed their fair value, an impairment loss is recognized.
 The Company completes its testing of its intangible assets prior to assessing the realizability of its goodwill.